Skip to content ↓

 Component

-Final milestone:(Composite) Children choose to write in a range of play situations with a purpose in mind, making writing type marks and attempting some recognisable letters from their own name.
+Final milestone:(Composite) Children choose to write in a range of play situations with a purpose in mind, making letter-type marks.

 Vocabulary: message, write, symbols, meaning